joeyloman/guestcluster-quota-webhook/README.md

 ## kubevirt-ip-helper integration

-Since v0.6.0 there is also kubevirt-ip-helper (https://github.com/joeyloman/kubevirt-ip-helper) integration which checks for available IP addresses in the Harvester backend networks.
+Since v0.6.x there is also kubevirt-ip-helper (https://github.com/joeyloman/kubevirt-ip-helper) integration which checks for available IP addresses in the Harvester backend networks.
 If the DHCP network is out of IP addresses the guestcluster-quota-webhook detects this and will decline the cluster creation or update request instead of fire and forget it and leave it up to the Harvester backend.

-If you have multiple networks configured in Harvester and you want to free up some IP addresses by preventing new cluster creations in a specific network then you can configure some reservations in the *kubevirt-ip-helper-networks* ConfigMap.
+If you have one or multiple networks configured in Harvester and you want to free up some IP addresses by preventing new cluster creations then you can set a default IP reservation count for all networks by setting the KUBEVIRT_IP_HELPER_DEFAULT_IPRESCOUNT ENV variable.
+Or if you want to configure this for a specific network you can configure some reservations in the *kubevirt-ip-helper-networks* ConfigMap.
 The ConfigMap should look like this:

 ```YAML
 apiVersion: v1